emarb/imperial-ml-capstone/README.md

 High‑dimensional ML surrogate optimisation (e.g., 8 hyperparameters).
 Local maxima may be the practical target.

 ## Visualisations / end results (Placeholder)
+Below a plot over time of all 8 functions and the weekly results, with 0 being the initial baseline, +1 the best results in the series and -1 the worst one:
+![Plot of all functions weekly results, normalized](images/all_functions_normalized.png)

 _To be added: plots, 2D/3D projections, convergence curves, acquisition function, end results._

-![Plot of all functions weekly results, normalized](images/all_functions_normalized.png)

 _To be completed_